General Knowledge Current Affairs

 Counting the Votes and Announcing Results

-After voting concludes, officials count the votes, often with intense media coverage.
+After the vote is concluded, officials count the votes, often with intense media coverage.
 The candidate who reaches the required 270 Electoral College votes first is declared the winner, though all ballots are carefully counted to ensure accuracy.

 Importance of Swing States and Battlegrounds